 In the early experimental works of Damjanovic et. al. [21], Sepa et. al. [22], [23], and Paucirova et. al. [24] the RRDE experimental setup was employed to elucidate the ORR mechanism in acidic media.
-It is argued that the ORR proceeds by the direct 4e- pathway on the pre-reduced oxide-free Pt without the organic contaminants in the electrolyte.
-The significant amount of H2O2 is generated only in the region of H2 UPD.
-The analyzed Tafel slopes at low overpotentials (-120 mV/dec) and high overpotentials (-60 mV/dec) together with current transients suggest the first step to be the rate-limiting.
+It is argued that the ORR proceeds by the direct 4e- pathway on the pre-reduced oxide-free Pt without organic contaminants in the electrolyte.
+A significant amount of H_2O_2 is generated only in the region of H_2 UPD.
+The analyzed Tafel slopes at low overpotentials (-120 mV/dec) and high overpotentials (-60 mV/dec) together with current transients suggest the first step is rate-limiting.
 The slope change is attributed to the switch between the Temkin and Langmuir conditions of adsorption for the low and high overpotentials, respectively.
 The study of ORR mechanism at potentials higher than 1.0 V vs RHE is complicated due to the side reactions of electrochemical Pt dissolution and surface phase oxides formation.
-Still, the oxygen evolution reaction (OER) can be studied on Pt electrodes, since the formation of the anodic surface oxide film reduces the rate of Pt dissolution by several orders of magnitude.
-The other suggestions on the rate-determining step (RDS) can also be used to explain the observed experimental results.
-For example, the rupture of the O-O bond via dual-site mechanisms [25], [26], O2 adsorption step [27], O and OH desorption steps [28].
-The more recent works show that the H2O2 is produced on the single Pt particle/carbon filament ultramicroelectrodes [29] or the two-dimensional array of Pt nanoparticles on the glassy carbon (GC) electrode [30]-[32].
-The combination of RRDE experimental data for Pt/VACNF in H2SO4 and HClO4, elementary step models based on previous experimental findings [33]-[35], and microkinetic modeling has shown that the formation of the H2O2 at low Pt site density is the intrinsic process for ORR on Pt.
-It leads to suggestions for the dual-path mechanism (i.e. with parallel direct 4e- and series 2e-+2e- pathways) on Pt [36], [37] in acidic media.
+Still, the oxygen evolution reaction (OER) can be studied on Pt electrodes since the formation of the anodic surface oxide film reduces the rate of Pt dissolution by several orders of magnitude.
+Other suggestions on the ratedetermining step (RDS) can also be used to explain the observed experimental results, such as the rupture of the O-O bond via dual-site mechanisms [25], [26], O2 adsorption step [27], O and OH desorption steps [28].
+More recent works show that the H2O2 is produced on single Pt particle/carbon filament ultramicroelectrodes [29] and two-dimensional array of Pt nanoparticles on the glassy carbon (GC) electrode [30]-[32].
+The combination of RRDE experimental data for Pt/VACNF in H2SO4 and HClO4, elementary step models based on previous experimental findings [33]-[35], and microkinetic modeling has shown that the formation of the H2O2 at low Pt site density is the intrinsic process for the ORR on Pt.
+This suggests the dual-path mechanism (i.e. with parallel direct 4e- and series 2e-+2e- pathways) is operable on Pt [36], [37] in acidic media.